-7. Professional Civility: Occupational therapy personnel conduct themselves in a civil manner during all discourse.
-7A.
+- 7A.
 Treat all stakeholders professionally and equitably through constructive engagement and dialogue that is inclusive, collaborative, and respectful of diversity of thought.
-(Principle: Justice; key words: civility, diversity, inclusivity, equitability, respect) Civility "entails honoring one's personal values, while simultaneously listening to disparate points of view" (Kaslow & Watson, 2016, para.
-1).
-These values include 7B.
+(Principle: Justice; key words: civility, diversity, inclusivity, equitability, respect) - 7B.
 Demonstrate courtesy, civility, value, and respect to persons, groups, organizations, and populations when engaging in personal, professional, or electronic communications, including all forms of social media or networking, especially when that discourse involves disagreement of opinion, disparate points of view, or differing values.
-(Principle: Fidelity; key words: values, respect, opinion, points of view, social media, civility) cultural sensitivity and humility.
-7C.
+(Principle: Fidelity; key words: values, respect, opinion, points of view, social media, civility) - 7C.
 Demonstrate a level of cultural humility, sensitivity, and agility within professional practice that promotes inclusivity and does not result in harmful actions or inactions with persons, groups, organizations, and populations from diverse backgrounds including age, gender identity, sexual orientation, race, religion, origin, socioeconomic status, degree of ability, or any other status or attributes.
-(Principle: Fidelity; key words: civility, cultural competence, diversity, cultural humility, cultural sensitivity) 7D.
+(Principle: Fidelity; key words: civility, cultural competence, diversity, cultural humility, cultural sensitivity) - 7D.
 Do not engage in actions that are uncivil, intimidating, or bullying or that contribute to violence.
-(Principle: Fidelity; key words: civility, intimidation, hate, violence, bullying) 7E.
+(Principle: Fidelity; key words: civility, intimidation, hate, violence, bullying) - 7E.
 Conduct professional and personal communication with colleagues, including electronic communication and social media and networking, in a manner that is free from personal attacks, threats, and attempts to defame character and credibility directed toward an individual, group, organization, or population without basis or through manipulation of information.
 (Principle: Fidelity; key words: civility, culture, communication, social media, social networking, respect)